PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 5lcsgl3vll3edero2m4sge7gdu-nya26urqtgsejoagwutwdoogl4.datawarehouse.pbidedicated.windows.net

-Copy the values for the SQL endpoint and the name of the Lakehouse into the text file with configuration values.
+Copy the values for the SQL endpoint and the name of the Lakehouse into the text file with configuration values as shown in the following screenshot.

 <img src="./images/media/image11.png"
-style="width:5.35in;height:1.62283in" />
+style="width:4.09569in;height:1.24236in" />

-Once again, you will use these configuration values later when setting up the C# console application.
+Save the text file with these use these configuration values for later use when setting up the C# console application.

-## Create Lakehouse tables using a pre-provided Fabric notebook
+## Create lakehouse tables using a pre-provided Fabric notebook

-Download all the sources files from this GitHub repository as a single ZIP archive named **TOM_CreateFabricDataset.zip** using [**this link**](https://github.com/PowerBiDevCamp/TOM_CreateFabricDataset/archive/refs/heads/main.zip).
+Start by downloading all the sources files from this GitHub repository as a single ZIP archive named **TOM_CreateFabricDataset.zip**.
+You can download the ZIP archive by clicking [**this link**](https://github.com/PowerBiDevCamp/TOM_CreateFabricDataset/archive/refs/heads/main.zip).

-Extract the files from inside **TOM_CreateFabricDataset.zip** into a local folder on your machine.
-The first file you will use from these files is a Fabric notebook with Python code named **CreateLakehouseTables.ipynb**.
+Once you have downloaded the ZIP archive named **TOM_CreateFabricDataset.zip**, extract the files from inside into a local folder on your machine.
+The screenshot below shows what the folder should look like with the extracted files.
+The first file you will use is a Fabric notebook with Python code named **CreateLakehouseTables.ipynb**.

 <img src="./images/media/image12.png"